mc-ctrl/Hoyoverse-Theorycrafting-Library/Genshin_Impact/Damage_Formula_GI.md

 $$Transformative\enspace Reaction\enspace Multiplier\enspace =\enspace 1\enspace +\enspace EM\enspace Bouns\enspace +\enspace Reaction\enspace Bouns$$
 $$EM\enspace Bouns\enspace =\enspace \frac{16\enspace ×\enspace EM\enspace}{EM\enspace +\enspace 2000}$$
 ### Additive Base DMG Bouns
-The Electro Swirl can trigger Aggravate, if it attacks an enemy affected by Quicken, you should calculate the Additive Base DMG Bouns.
+The Electro Swirl can trigger Aggravate, if it attacks an enemy affected by Quicken, you should calculate the Additive Base DMG Bouns.<br>
+Note: Some articles say DMG with 0 damage percentage can't trigger Spread or Aggravate.
+That's not correct, actually, the damage percentage of Electro Swirl is just 0, its DMG is based on damage extra.
 ### CRIT Multiplier
 **In fact, most Transformative Reactionlike Damage can't score a CRIT hit.** That's because it has the tag IgnoreAttackerProperty.
 This tag ignores almost every property of attacker, only the EM is kept, and it also ignores the target's level and defence.
 And this is the reason why the Damage Formula doesn't have a Damage Bouns Multiplier.<br>
 There hadn't been supoosed to be a CRIT Multiplier before November 02, 2022.
 But as Nahida's [2nd Constellation](https://genshin-impact.fandom.com/wiki/The_Root_of_All_Fullness) landed, there was, is and will be.<br>